Macchina-CLI/macchina/README.md

 # Changelog <a name="change"></a>
 - Document previously undocumented code
 - Add a separate crate for obtaining product information (machine name)
+- Let cargo handle the documentation for the `macchina` crate

 ---